European Parliament to vote on €90bn loan for Ukraine on 11 February

 Advertisement:

-"There is an agreement among the political groups," said Parliament spokeswoman Delphine Collard before the opening of the plenary session.
+"There is an agreement among the political groups," Parliament spokeswoman Delphine Collard said before the opening of the plenary session.

 Quote from Politico: "The three groups' backing means the votes – including on changes to the EU's budget and to an existing Ukraine funding mechanism – will get the majority needed to pass."